-This deliverable presents the first results of the Task 6.3 Connectors for Inter-Factory Interoperability and Logistics.
-It aims to describe and analyse the COMPOSITION marketplace's first version.
+The present document named "D6.6 Connectors for Inter-factory Interoperability and Logistics II" is a public deliverable of the COMPOSITION project, co-funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation under Grant Agreement No 723145.
+This deliverable presents the final results of the Task 6.3 "Connectors for Inter-Factory Interoperability and Logistics".
+It aims to describe and analyse the final version of COMPOSITION Marketplace's components.